adamgordonbell/amphetype_new/README.md

 5. Option for continuing to the next passage even with typing mistakes
  * Invisible Mode: Makes input text invisible (goes well with #2)
  * Option for preventing continuing to the next word until space correctly pressed
+6. Option to count adjacent errors as only one error

 4. Option for automatically inserting space, newline, and other custom letters
  * Allows continuation even with typing errors
  * Dark Theme